-The Ligatne Nature Trails are a well-established network of trails in the natural environment of woods (territory of River Gauja National Park) where everyone can observe and get to know wild animals of Latvia in conditions almost completely identical to their natural habitat.
+The Ligatne Nature Trails are a well-established network of trails in the natural forest landscape of Gauja National Park where everyone can observe and get to know wild animals of Latvia in conditions almost completely identical to their natural habitat.

-The Ligatne Nature Trails allow everyone to observe various animals living in Latvia and experience untouched landscapes, listen to woodland and meadow voices, take a stroll in the ravines and mounds of the River Gauja Old Valley, as well as enjoy active recreation and wonderful peace.
+The Ligatne Nature Trails provide excellent chance to observe intact landscapes and various animals living in Latvia, listen to the voices of woodland and meadows, explore the ravines and mounds of the ancient valley of River Gauja, as well as enjoy active recreation and wonderful peace.

-The first who lived in the territory were six stags, but a year later – two wild boars.
-Over time, many other animals joined – all of them abandoned, injured or otherwise tamed animal babies.
+The first inhabitants of this territory were six red-deer, joined by two wild boars a year later.
+Over time, many other animals joined – all of them abandoned, injured or tamed animal babies.

-The Ligatne Nature Trails are managed by the Nature Conservation Administration.
+The Ligatne Nature Trails are managed by the Nature Conservation Agency.